Want healthy nails? Hate toxic nail polish? Try some of the best halal nail polish brands!

 The founder of nail polish brand LACC, Farima Hakkak, was born in Iran and raised in San Francisco.
 Perhaps because of her experience with different cultures, she says her mission “is to inspire all women to follow their hearts, and do something they never thought possible.”
 If that something is wearing 10-free, 100% Halal nail polish, well, mission accomplished!
 LACC colours deliver a quick drying, high shine, UV protecting formula.

-Amara means “sweetheart” or “dear” in Arabic, and dear is exactly what these polishes are.
-While the line is somewhat limited in its range of colours, what is on offer so far sure doesn’t skip on quality or performance.
+Amara means “sweetheart” or “dear” in Arabic, and dear is exactly what these polishes are!
+While the line is somewhat limited in its range of colours (which are mainly pastels), what is on offer so far sure doesn’t skip on quality or performance.
 As an added bonus, the company also donates money to local charities in that fight for better futures for women and children.
+We love that!

 All images courtesy of the brands